Social Media Monitoring and Analytics One Dashboard

 The key insight is that not all mentions are created equal.
 A negative review from a customer with 50,000 followers needs immediate attention.
 A neutral brand mention in a roundup listicle can wait until your next content review.
 When you tier your monitoring, your team actually engages with the feed instead of ignoring it.

-CampaignSwift's unified inbox is built around this tiered model.
-You define the rules — which keywords, which sentiment thresholds, which accounts trigger which alert level — and the system handles the sorting.
+CampaignSwift's unified inbox is built around this tiered model with real-time analytics alerts.
+You define the rules (which keywords, which sentiment thresholds, which accounts trigger which alert level) and the system handles the sorting.
 Pair it with sentiment analysis and you get a monitoring setup that surfaces what matters without drowning your team in noise.

-One more thing worth noting: the agencies that get the most value from monitoring aren't just tracking mentions — they're closing the loop.
+One more thing: the agencies that get the most value from monitoring don't stop at tracking mentions.
+They close the loop.
 They respond, then measure whether that response improved sentiment or drove engagement.
-That feedback loop is what turns monitoring from a passive awareness tool into an active growth lever.
+That feedback loop is what turns monitoring from a passive awareness tool into an active growth lever, covered in our response time benchmarks and tied into broader agency reporting.

 Monitoring & Analytics FAQ